Medical expert of the article

 Types of stomatitis are divided into three main classification areas:

-Forms - acute and chronic, where the acute form of stomatitis is the primary symptoms of the disease, and chronic - it is untreated at an early stage of stomatitis, characterized by a prolonged course and relapses.
-Primary stomatitis includes catarrhal, fibrinous proliferative form of the disease.
+Forms - acute and chronic, where the acute form of stomatitis is the primary symptoms of the disease, and the chronic form is stomatitis that is not treated at an early stage, characterized by a long course and relapses.
+Primary stomatitis includes catarrhal, fibrinous proliferative type of the disease.
 Secondary, chronic stomatitis is erosive, aphthous, ulcerative stomatitis.

 Morphology: